Skip to Main Content

 • Duke Environmental Leadership.
 Minimum of five years of post-degree environmentally-related experience (professional or a significant commitment to personal/volunteer work in related fields)

-Any course submitted in fulfillment of a prerequisite should be taken for graded credit, a final grade of at least a C- must be earned and the course must be submitted on an official transcript from the accredited institution where the course was taken.
+Any course submitted in fulfillment of a prerequisite should be taken for graded credit, a final grade of at least a B- must be earned and the course must be submitted on an official transcript from the accredited institution where the course was taken.
 Although not recommended, courses taken on the pass/fail grading basis, advanced placement credit and non-graded courses may be used to fulfill prerequisites.

 Although students lacking the level of preparation described above may be admitted, deficiencies should be made up prior to enrollment in the Nicholas School.
 It is especially important for concurrent degree students and students planning to study at the Duke University Marine Laboratory in their second year to complete all prerequisites prior to enrollment.
 Students lacking prerequisites may be unable to complete the recommended sequence of courses and may find it difficult to graduate on time.
 For this reason, we strongly urge students to complete all required prerequisites successfully prior to matriculating.
 Courses taken after matriculation to satisfy prerequisites do not count toward the credits required for the degree.
 Students who fail to meet the required prerequisites by the end of the first year of study may be dismissed from the program